kevin-wangg/interpreter/README.md

-A simple interpreter for Donkey, a small scripting language written in Rust.
+A simple interpreter a small scripting language written in Rust.
 Inspired by *Writing an Interpreter in Go*

 ### Sample code
 ```